Are you a bad writer?

 DESIGN ACHIEVABLE DEADLINES

-Deadlines have a special way of sparking a fire in your soul and igniting your fingers.
-Make these deadlines small at first.
+Deadlines have a special way of sparking a fire in your soul and igniting your fingers, but make these deadlines small at first.

 That’s too much… for anyone, really.
 Again, keep deadlines accessible, and when you reach your goal, reward yourself.
 If you can get someone else to hold you accountable by loudly eating chocolate ice cream in the next room and not letting you have any until you finish that goddamn chapter, even better.